-- Program Management and Support – including ongoing administration and support for programs and projects such as scholarship programs, college success programs, grants programs, and other initiatives that TPI designs and manages on behalf of clients.
+- Administer and support programs and projects such as scholarship programs, college success programs, grants programs, and other initiatives that TPI designs and manages on behalf of clients;

-- Scholarship Management and Support – work may include managing logistics and communications around scholarship programs; providing support to facilitate scholarship review processes; and organizing workshops and other events for scholarship recipients.
+- Coordinate logistics and communications around scholarship programs, support scholarship review processes, and organize workshops and other events for scholarship recipients;

-- Event Planning and Coordination – including events connected with corporate volunteer programs, college success programs grantee convenings, etc.
+- Plan and coordinate events, including events connected with corporate volunteer programs, college success programs, and grantee convenings.

 Other Duties and Responsibilities: